Courses in Spanish

 Spanish for Spanish-Speaking Students

-3 pts.
+4 pts.
 Prerequisite: a score of 450-624 (a placement recommendation of SPAN W1202) in the department's Placement Examination and oral fluency in Spanish.
 Designed for native and non-native Spanish-speaking students who have oral fluency beyond the intermediate level but have had no formal language training.
-If you place below Spanish W1202 in the placement exam you should follow the placement recommendation received with your test results.
+(If you place below Spanish W1202 in the placement exam you should follow the placement recommendation received with your test results.
 If you place above Spanish W1202, you should take Spanish W3300.
-If in doubt, please consult the Coordinator of the Language Programs.)
+If in doubt, please consult the Director of the Language Programs.)

 Comprehensive Intermediate Spanish